Need a special offer?Find out if your project fits.

 • Documentation for older versions

-To load big JSON files (more than 100 MB), we recommend using Flexmonster Data Server - our powerful tool for processing large datasets.
-Refer to this tutorial for details: Connecting to JSON using Flexmonster Data Server.
+To connect to a JSON file larger than 100 MB, we recommend using Flexmonster Data Server — our server-side solution for processing large datasets.
+For more details, refer to the Connecting to JSON using Flexmonster Data Server guide.

 {